CivicActions/guidebook/docs/070-project-management/project-management-checklists.md

 # Project Management Checklists

-The Project Management practice area suggests - for all projects - leveraging the following checklists:
+The Project Management practice area suggests leveraging the following checklists for all projects:

 ## Monthly Checklists (to be completed by the third business day of each month)